raphaelameaume/fragment/docs/introduction/principles-and-intent.md

 ## Credible exit

-Fragment encourages writing sketches that can survive outside of Fragment itself.
+Fragment encourages writing sketches that can exist outside of Fragment itself.

 A sketch should remain usable in another environment as long as it does not rely on Fragment-specific hooks or helpers.
 This avoids lock-in and ensures:
 - Code remains your own.
 - Nothing prevents you from exporting, adapting, or running it elsewhere later.
-- Fragment remains a tool - not a boundary.
+- Fragment remains a tool and should not be a boundary.

 This aligns with the idea of a [credible exit](https://newsletter.squishy.computer/p/credible-exit): the freedom to leave without losing the work you've created.

+The API of Fragment is designed to be portable to other stacks and tools and should remain agnostic.

 For example, a sketch can be manually assembled into a small standalone animation loop without using Fragment at all: